Daniel WarshawskyAssistant Professor (Teaching) of Spatial Sciences

 Office: AHF B55B

-Daniel N. Warshawsky is a lecturer in the Spatial Sciences Institute at the University of Southern California where he teaches courses in geography and conducts his research on urban food systems.
+Daniel N. Warshawsky is a lecturer in the Spatial Sciences Institute at the University of Southern California where he teaches courses in geography and geographic information science and conducts his research on urban food systems.
+Daniel earned his B.A. from the University of Illinois at Urbana-Champaign (2003), M.S. from the University of Wisconsin at Madison (2006), and Ph.D. from the University of Southern California (2011).

 To fill this gap, Daniel’s research critically examines the governance regimes and development discourses which shape how institutions operate in urban food systems.
-Through in-depth case studies in the U.S. and South Africa, Daniel’s research reveals how state, private, and non-governmental organizations operate across scales and sectors to shape food systems in cities.
-In Chicago, Daniel analyzed the increasing role of metropolitan food banks as part of neoliberal urban governance regimes.
-Building on this work, Daniel’s research in South Africa has identified the size, scope, and spatial configuration of Johannesburg’s urban food system to determine the roles that transnational, national, and local institutions play in ensuring food security for the urban poor.
+Through in-depth case studies in North America and Africa, he analyzes how state, private, and non-governmental organizations operate across scales and sectors to shape food systems in cities, such as Chicago, Los Angeles, and Johannesburg.
+In his research, Daniel utilizes multiple methods, including in-depth interviews, surveys, ethnography, statistical analysis, and spatial analysis.

 |Ph.D. , University of Southern California, 2011|